broxtopd/SFM-Processing/README.md

 The third step (accomplished by the 'ICP.py' script) is to use CloudCompare's Iterative Closest Point Algorithm to finely match the
 SfM and reference canopy models.
-This step should be successful for point clouds where the georeferencing (following the preceeding step) is close (within a few meters), but there might need to be some manual adjustment before running this step if the georeferencing is bad.
+This step should be successful for point clouds where the georeferencing (following the preceeding step) is close (within a few meters), but there might need to be some manual adjustment before running this step if the georeferencing is particularly bad.

 The fourth and fifth steps are to correct for remaining tilt and potentially gentle warping in the SfM model (using the 'dewarp_model.py' script) using a low-order polynomial fit remove general distortion in the SfM point cloud.
 First (step 4), remove tilting by applying a first order polynomial correction to the point clouds.
 Then (step 5), remove any warping of the SfM data by applying a second order polynomial correction to the point clouds.
 If dealing with snow, this script needs to have a first guess snow depth map because it effectively clamps the
 SfM model to the reference model ground cloud (plus the first guess difference map).
+In this case, this first guess map is generated from field sampling of snow depth and prior lidar data at this site